-In today’s 24/7 digital era, developing and nurturing long-term relationships with consumers is becoming more and more difficult.
+Customer engagement strategies are critical in today’s 24/7 digital era, as developing and nurturing long-term relationships with consumers is becoming more and more difficult.
 With free and easy access to information on the web, and powerful social and search networks fueling consumer demands, companies worldwide need to create new ways of capturing a customer’s attention while they browse through complex digital ecosystems.

 - Focus on technology platforms: While marketers may feel overwhelmed with new technology platforms, companies are increasingly looking at investing in cloud, big data and advanced visualization platforms to identify and fill gaps in their acquisition process.